2014 Kaohsiung gas explosions: Investigation

 During a press conference on Sunday at the Taiwan Stock Exchange in Taipei, LCY said that it was the responsibility of CPC to design and check the gas pipes.
 CPC responded that the pipes belonged to LCY and CPC did not have any maintenance contract with them.
 LCY further explained that detecting pressure drops indicating gas leaks was the responsibility of the China General Terminal and Distribution Corporation (CGTD; 華運倉儲), who transport LCY's petrochemicals through the pipes.
 LCY claimed they first detected abnormalities when the propene supply completely ceased at 8:49 p.m and returned to normal half an hour later.
 At 22:35, they detected further problems, shutting down transporting immediately.
-According to Kaohsiung's top environment official, though, 3.77 metric tons of gas had leaked already between 20:00 and 21:00, and the pipe system was only shut down at 23:40 - just 16 minutes before the explosion.
+According to Kaohsiung's top environment official, though, 3.77 metric tons of gas had leaked already between 20:00 and 21:00, and the pipe system was only shut down at 23:40 – just 16 minutes before the explosion.

 On 5 August, the Kaohsiung District Prosecutors Office (KDPO) retrieved documents and records related to propene transport after they raided LCY and CGTD offices a day before.
 Several employees were brought to the prosecutors office for questioning.
-To better investigate the causes of the accident, KDPO also invited domestic metal and petrochemical experts to the blast areas to collect evidence.
+To better investigate the causes of the explosion, KDPO also invited domestic metal and petrochemical experts to the blast areas to collect evidence.
 On 18 December, the CEO and five employees of LCY Chemical, three employees of China General Terminal and Distribution, and three employees of the Kaohsiung Public Works Bureau were indicted for their role in the incident.
 The indictment charges these three groups with negligence, due to their failure to inspect or maintain the pipeline.